 Our research has found that Intangible investments have surpassed property, plant and equipment as the main avenue of capital creation for U.S. companies — which further suggest that the balance sheets have become an artifact of regulatory compliance, with little or no utility to investors.Govindarajan, Rajopal, and Srivastava, 2018

 Change Is Due

+The simple answer is that they weren’t designed for a world where intangible assets are highly valuable.
 I look forward to hearing more about their plans for change.